ni/measurement-plugin-labview/CONTRIBUTING.md

 ### LabVIEW Code Style Guidelines

 While this is not intended to be a comprehensive list of all coding conventions, it does call out some of the more important guidelines to retain consistency across this repo.
 1. Use book title casing for VI names.
+   - :heavy_check_mark: `My Custom Measurement.vi`
+   - :x: `my custom measurement.vi`
+   - :x: `myCustomMeasurement.vi`
+   - :x: `MyCustomMeasurement.vi`
+   - :x: `my_custom_measurement.vi`
 1. Terminal names should be all lower case.
+   - :heavy_check_mark: `my terminal name.vi`
+   - :x: `My Terminal Name.vi`
 1. Control and indicator labels should be placed to the left and right respectively on the block diagram.
+Consider making this the default behavior by updating block diagram options under the LabVIEW Tools -> Options menu.
+1. Do not use icons for front panel terminals on the block diagram.
+Consider making this the default behavior by updating block diagram options under the LabVIEW Tools -> Options menu.
 1. Keep block diagrams neat and tidy.
 In general, straight "railroad" tracks are preferred when possible.
-1. Do not use icons for front panel terminals on the block diagram.
+Use `Clean Up Diagram` **(Ctrl + U)** at your discretion to help manage this.
+1. All front panels should have the `Clean Up Panel` command **(Ctrl + U)** applied to them.
+Do not spend time manually aligning the panels to a custom layout unless it is a dialog or some other UI presented to the user.
 1. Mark terminals as Required/Recommended as appropriate.
 Use of Optional terminals is discouraged.
 It is recommended you change the LabVIEW front panel options so that "Connector pane terminals default to Required" is enabled.
 1. Provide a reasonable text icon for all VIs.
 1. Be mindful of VI reentrancy settings.
 This repo utilizes reentrant VIs more than typical LabVIEW code as it is often required to achieve parallelism of multiple RPCs operating in parallel.
 A single non-reentrant VI in the call chain can destroy this parallelism.